 After taking office as President of Florida State University in 1994, Sandy D’Alemberte reached out to former Florida State presidents and first ladies, “What was your greatest accomplishment as President?”
 The Champions’ answer was resoundingly the “Fine Arts Festival,” which implored President D’Alemberte to reinstate performing arts presenting on campus.
 Thus, the inaugural season of Seven Days of Opening Nights took place in February 1999.

-Since its inaugural festival seasons, Opening Nights has evolved into an annual series of performances from October to April that embraces its history by presenting a two-week February festival like that of the Artist Series and Fine Arts Festival and continues to draw a curated, lauded selection of artists to Florida State’s campus year after year.
-Our efforts continue to bolster our program and arts education within the community, and we look forward to the future and the opportunities it holds.
+Since its inaugural festival seasons, Opening Nights has evolved into an annual series of performances that occur from the fall to the spring, drawing a curated, lauded selection of artists to Florida State’s campus year after year.
+Our efforts continue to bolster our program and arts education within the community.